zwjsndy/6Asset/readme.md

-# AddrMiner-S
+# 6Asset
 ## Dependencies and installation
-AddrMiner-S is compateible with Python3.x.
+6Asset is compateible with Python3.x.
 You can install the requirements for your version.
-Besides, RDET uses the following packages:

 * argparse
 ```
 pip3 install argparse